apes-suite/aotus/doc_pages/index.md

 Aotus provides several layers, encapsulating the bare Lua C-API:

- * lua_fif: this just provides the ISO_C_BINDING interface declarations to the Lua API
+ * [[lua_fif]]: this just provides the ISO_C_BINDING interface declarations to the Lua API
- * flu_binding: this is the actual Fortran binding wrapped around lua_fif, to provide a more Fortran like interface.
-Especially the **flu_state** type is declared which maintains the handle for the Lua context.
+ * [[flu_binding]]: this is the actual Fortran binding wrapped around lua_fif, to provide a more Fortran like interface.
+Especially the **flu_state** type is declared, which maintains the handle for the Lua context.
- * aot_table_module: provides some convenience functions to work on Lua tables in Fortran
+ * [[aot_table_module]]: provides some convenience functions to work on Lua tables in Fortran
- * aot_fun_module: provides some convenience functions to work with Lua functions in Fortran
+ * [[aot_fun_module]]: provides some convenience functions to work with Lua functions in Fortran
- * aotus_module: provides the high end level to easily retrieve data from a Lua script
+ * [[aotus_module]]: provides the high end level to easily retrieve data from a Lua script

-On top of those there is an additional aot_vector_module that allows the direct reading of values into arrays of rank 1.
+On top of those there is an additional [aot_vector_module] that allows the direct reading of values into arrays of rank 1.

-Finally there is an additional module which allows [output](Output.html) of Fortran values into nested Lua tables.
+Finally, there is an additional module which allows [output](Output.html) of Fortran values into nested Lua tables.

 The library can be compiled by various modern Fortran compilers as outlined in [Compiler Support](CompilerSupport.html).

-**An example, showing the usage of this library in a Fortran application is given in aotus_sample.f90, the corresponding Lua script is given in config.lua.**
+**An example, showing the usage of this library in a Fortran application, is given in aotus_sample.f90, the corresponding Lua script is given in config.lua.**